DefinitelyTyped/DefinitelyTyped/meteor/README.md

 are several new modifications necessary to use typescript-libs (e.g. calling Template['yourTemplate']['helpers'], creating Data Objects).

-Kudos to [Olivier Refalo](https://github.com/orefalo) for developing these smart packages quicker and better than me!
+Kudos to [Olivier Refalo](https://github.com/orefalo) for developing the smart packages quicker and better than me!

 --------------------------